Hawara: Excavations

 The labyrinth was first located in modern times by Karl Lepsius, in 1843.
-William Flinders Petrie excavated at Hawara, in 1888, finding papyri of the 1st and 2nd centuries CE, and, north of the pyramid, a vast necropolis where he found 146 portraits on coffins dating to the Roman period—famed to be among the very few surviving examples of painted portraits from classical antiquity—the "Fayum" mummy portraits of Roman Egypt.
+William Petrie excavated at Hawara, in 1888, finding papyri of the 1st and 2nd centuries AD, and, north of the pyramid, a vast necropolis where he found 146 portraits on coffins dating to the Roman period—famed to be among the very few surviving examples of painted portraits from classical antiquity—the "Fayum" mummy portraits of Roman Egypt.
 Among the discoveries made by Petrie were papyrus manuscripts, including a great papyrus scroll which contained parts of books 1 and 2 of the Iliad (the "Hawara Homer" of the Bodleian Library, Oxford).

 Petrie's first excavation at Hawara can be retraced in four, overlapping phases.
 Phase 1 was the excavation of the Pyramid of Amenemhat III itself (not to be confused with the Black Pyramid).
 Petrie initially wanted to tunnel into the pyramid's center, but once the excavation teams realized the enormity of this task, this work was ultimately postponed until 1889.
 Phase 2, a survey of the "Site of the Labyrinth," was cut short after Petrie and his team made only limited discoveries.
 The excavation's resources were then redirected to further exploring the pyramid and the surrounding tombs.